eternalai-org/truly-open-ai/README.md

 ### Step 5.1.
 Deploy contract AI-721

+Eternal AI treats each agent as a non-fungible.
+[AI-721](https://github.com/eternalai-org/eternal-ai/blob/master/decentralized-agents/contracts/standards/AI721.sol) inherits ERC-721 and adds AI features.

-Run the following script to install dependencies and deploy AI-721 contract:
+Run the following script to install dependencies and deploy the AI-721 contract:
 ```bash
 eai aaas deploy-contract
 ```

 ### Step 5.2.
 Mint an agent

+Let's create an agent who is a Donald Trump twin.

 Run the following script to mint an agent: